xllim-tools/xllim/docs/sphinx/source/GLLiM/gllim_main_methods.rst

         Compute the inverse densities given input matrix `y` and its uncertainties.

-        :param ndarray y: Input matrix `y` with shape (N_obs, D).
+        :param ndarray of shape (N_obs, D) y: Input matrix `y` with shape (N_obs, D).
-        :param ndarray, optional y_incertitude: Uncertainty in `y` with shape (N_obs, D).
+        :param ndarray of shape (N_obs, D), optional y_incertitude: Uncertainty in `y` with shape (N_obs, D).
         :param int, optional K_merged: Merged the full GMM (K components) into K_merged gaussian components.
         :param float, optional merging_threshold: Threshold on the merged GMM weights.
 Gaussian component with a weight below this threshold are ignored.
         :param int verbose: Verbosity level (default is 0).
-        :returns: An instance of `PredictionResult` containing the inverse densities.
+        :returns: (*PredictionResult*) An instance of :ref:`PredictionResult <prediction-result-struct>` containing the inverse densities.

 .. _get-insights-method:

     .. method:: getInsights()

-        Returns ann Insights structure with informations about initialisation and training time, log-likelihood and arguments.
+        Returns an Insights structure with informations about initialisation and training time, log-likelihood and arguments.

-        :returns: An instance of `Insights` containing total initialisation and trining time, training log-likelihood, initialisation specific infirmation and training specific information.
+        :returns: (*Insights*) An instance of :ref:`Insights <insights-struct>` containing total initialisation and trining time, training log-likelihood, initialisation specific infirmation and training specific information.